Trump Impeachment Trial Recap: Republicans Balk At McConnell Over Session Rules

 He had repeatedly insisted that the rules for the trial would be modeled on those for the 1999 impeachment of President Bill Clinton.

-McConnell also said confidently last week that all the members of GOP conference backed his approach to have the prosecution and defense lay out their arguments and address written questions before turning to the issue of whether to subpoena witnesses or documents.
+McConnell also said confidently last week that all the members of the GOP conference backed his approach to have the prosecution and defense lay out their arguments and address written questions before turning to the issue of whether to subpoena witnesses or documents.

 When members of his own conference reviewed the details of his resolution, McConnell was forced to do something he doesn't have to do often — change his plan under pressure from fellow Republicans.

-His draft resolution stated that each side would present its side in up to 24 hours over two days.
+His draft resolution stated that each side would present its case in up to 24 hours over two days.
 His last-minute revision expanded that timing to three days.
-He also allowed evidence from the House to be automatically entered into the record unless there is an objection.
+He also allowed evidence from the House to be automatically entered into the record unless there were an objection.

 Loading...

-But while McConnell may have been forced to revise his plans for the overall structure for the trial rules he was able to stave off multiple attempts by Schumer later in the day on Tuesday.
-Republicans voted down multiple amendments to subpoena documents from White House, State Department, and other administration officials.
+But while McConnell may have been forced to revise his plans for the overall structure for the trial rules, he was able to stave off multiple attempts by Senate Minority Leader Chuck Schumer, D-N.Y., later in the day on Tuesday.
+Republicans voted down multiple amendments to subpoena documents from the White House, State Department and other administration officials.
 They stuck with McConnell's argument that the issue about witnesses and documents would be addressed after both sides made their case for and against impeachment.

 Collins leads rebels in balking at rules

 McConnell is frequently lauded for his political acumen and ability to see around legislative corners.
-He held firm as House Speaker Nancy Pelosi, D-Calif., demanded he set up a "fair trial" faced before she sent over the articles of impeachment.
-He prevailed – she was unable to extract any commitments.
+He held firm as House Speaker Nancy Pelosi, D-Calif., demanded he set up a "fair trial" before she sent over the articles of impeachment.
+He prevailed — she was unable to extract any commitments.

-The majority leader also ignored predictable calls from Democrats like Senate Minority Leader Chuck Schumer, D-N.Y., to allow more than two days for the impeachment managers to make their case.
+The majority leader also ignored predictable calls from Democrats such as Schumer to allow more than two days for the impeachment managers to make their case.

-But he couldn't ignore Maine Sen. Susan Collins, who was among a group of Senate Republicans who insisted that that time be extended.
+But he couldn't ignore Maine Sen. Susan Collins, who was among a group of Senate Republicans who insisted that the time be extended.

 "Senator Collins and others raised concerns about the 24 hours of opening statements in 2 days and the admission of the House transcript in the record," her office said in a statement.
 "Her position has been that the trial should follow the [Bill] Clinton model as much as possible.
 She thinks these changes are a significant improvement."

-The fate of McConnell's initial proposed rules represented a very rare defeat at the hands of his own allies and underscored the desire, at least by Collins and a few others, for the Senate not to appear as a partisan rubber-stamp.
+The fate of McConnell's initial proposed rules represented a very rare defeat at the hands of his own allies and underscored the desire, at least by Collins and a few others, for the Senate not to appear as a partisan rubber stamp.

 Dems, White House spar over witnesses